 Browsing Pinterest puts me in a better mood.
 I often explore recipes.
 Then when I need a pick-me-up, I try my hand in some of the recipes I have pinned.

-If you haven’t already, check out my creation with the link below:
+If you haven’t already, check out some of my recipes from the links below.

 2) Buy Yourself Flowers

 There is a special place in my heart for Sunflowers.
-I remember when I was little my mom & I would gather them for the house.
+I remember when I was little my mom and I would gather them for the house.
 Sunflowers are the only flower I remember my Dad enjoying.
-When he was in the hospital my sister & I wanted to add some light to his room.
+When he was in the hospital my sister and I wanted to add some light to his room.
 He chuckled when we mentioned bringing him sunflowers.

 Now that he is no longer with us I like to keep Sunflowers around the house.
 They make me feel close to him.

-So, whether the flowers are real, fake, alive, cut, picked, fresh, or dried creating a bouquet for yourself can boost the mood in your home & your life.
+So, whether the flowers are real, fake, picked, fresh, or dried creating a bouquet for yourself can boost the mood in your home, and your life.

 3) Vision Board Manifesto